- 5 Bedrooms

 What's close by:

-The freshly remodeled Coligny Beach Park area provides benches, swings, bathrooms, and changing rooms for beachgoers.
+The newly redone Coligny Beach Park area provides benches, swings, bathrooms, and changing rooms for beachgoers.
 Just a mile down the coast, the Coligny Plaza Shopping Center has been an island favorite for over 35 years.
 Here you'll find over 100 stores, beach stores, novelty stores, coffee stores, and delicious island cuisine in one central location.
-For the active vacationer, this rental is readily close to numerous golf courses, while the Sea Pines Forest Preserve, offering walking paths, boat tours, and a unique archaeological site, is just a little over three miles from your front door.
+For the active vacationer, this rental is comfortably close to multiple golf courses, while the Sea Pines Forest Preserve, offering walking paths, boat tours, and a unique archaeological site, is just a little over three miles from your front door.

 Things to know: